TTUNEPH2025/GN/docs/Anti-GBM.md

 ```

- * Most Anti-GBM is cleared in the first 8 weeks of treatment after PLEX and Immunsupression initiated
+ * Most Anti-GBM is cleared in the first 8 weeks of treatment after PLEX and Immunsuppression initiated
- * Relapses uncommon --> may occure in patient who smoke or are exposed to lun irritants
+ * Relapses uncommon --> may occure in patients who smoke or are exposed to lung irritants
- * If serious infection during treatment can add IVIG post PLEX treatment with abx
+ * If serious infection occurs during treatment can add IVIG post PLEX treatment with abx
  * [Prophylaxis](Prophylaxis.md)
 ## **Sources**
 * [KDIGO GN Guidlines](https://kdigo.org/guidelines/gd/)